ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 {% block packaging %}
 ## Product Packaging

-HyP3 Burst InSAR output is a zip file containing various files, including GeoTIFFs, a PNG browse image, a metadata file, and a README file.
+The Burst InSAR output is a zip file containing various files including GeoTIFFs, a PNG browse image, a metadata file, and a README file.

-### Naming Convention
+### Naming Convention: INSAR_ISCE_BURST

 The Burst InSAR product names are packed with information pertaining to the processing of the data, presented in the following order, as illustrated in Figure 3.

 - The imaging platform name, always S1 for Sentinel-1.
 - Relative burst ID values assigned by ESA.
 Each value identifies a consistent burst footprint; relative burst ID values differ from one sub-swath to the next.
 - The imaging mode, currently only IW is supported.
+(TODO: Verify if it's only possible to extract bursts from IW and not EW SLCs)
 - The swath number, either 1, 2, or 3, indicating which sub-swath the burst is located in.
 - The acquisition dates of the reference (older) scene and the secondary (newer) scene
 - The polarizations for the pair, either HH or VV.